temenostech/temenos-platform-documentation/docfx_project/home/techguides/environment-basic-operations.md

      - The environment status changes to **Upgrading**:

           ![](./images/environment-upgrading.png)
+          - In the **Events** tab you can see the log which refers to the upgrade from the Base template to Target template
 <br>
 </br>

-  **T24 Upgrade Validations:**
+  **Upgrade Validations:**

 1. The **Upgrade** button is enabled at the organisation level.

 2. Once the **Upgrade** is initiated all the environment action buttons are disabled except **Edit Environment** and **Delete Environment** buttons.

-3. Only organisations having this organisation role will be able to use the **Upgrade** feature.
-Only users with the permission UPGRADE_TEMPLATE will have the **Upgrade** button enabled on their environment.
+3. Only users with the permission UPGRADE_TEMPLATE will have the **Upgrade** button enabled on their environment.

 4. The **Upgrade** button is not available on a stopped environment.